Newtoto/comp230-ethics/ReferenceNotes.md

 even if the developers are technically skilled to complete a task, they still may not self-select if it does not fall within their technical comfort zone.
 (Talk about easier tasks behing completed)

-## What Do We Know about Developer Motivation? (eveloperMotivation)
+## What Do We Know about Developer Motivation?
+(DeveloperMotivation)

 developer motivation affects project productivity,1 software quality,2 and a project's overall success